top of page

 GET THE LOOK:

-He's the world's GOAT and you can be too with Ronaldo's soccer kit from Portugal's Euro 2024 appearance.
-To really nail the look, wear a blue, captain's armband and style your hair with a healthy amount of gel.
-If you want to go the extra mile, apply five-minute teeth whitener to mimic Ronaldo's pearly whites.
+He's the world's GOAT and you can be too with a replica of Portugal's 2025 soccer kit (or splurge and get the official jersey here), dark green athletic shorts, and a captain's armband.
+To really nail the look, style your hair with a healthy amount of gel.
+Want to go the extra mile?
+Apply five-minute teeth whitener to mimic Ronaldo's pearly whites.
 Soccer skills come separately.

 7. Portuguese Vóvó